RenpyRemix/outline-shader/shader_overview.md

-# Outline Shader - System Overview
+# Outline Shader - Shaders Overview

 If you have not encountered shaders in Ren'Py yet, there is documentation [Here](https://www.renpy.org/doc/html/model.html).
 This new features allows creation of GLSL code that is passed to the GPU to act upon a displayable.
 The main way of using them is to declare a shader by name within a normal transform.